-Welcome to Cardiff, the capital city of Wales!
+Here's our guide to Cardiff, the capital city of Wales!
 Cardiff is situated on the south coast of Wales and is just a short distance from England.
 The city has a population of almost 350,000, making it the largest city in Wales.
-Historically Cardiff's port made it a hugely influencial city in the 19th century, especially in the transportation of coal.
-Today, the city is the home of the national rugby team, the National Assembly of Wales and is the hometown of the childrens writer Roald Dahl!
+Historically Cardiff's port made it a hugely influential city in the 19th century, especially in the transportation of coal.
+Today, the city is the home of the national rugby team, the National Assembly of Wales and is the hometown of the children's writer Roald Dahl!

+Traveling to Cardiff can be done through flights, trains, or buses.
 Cardiff Airport (CWL) is situated 12 miles west of the city centre and there are daily domestic, European and some international flights.
 There are regular bus and train services from the airport into the city centre, or you can call one of the local taxi companies.
-If you are travelling by bus or train, Cardiff Central Bus Station and Cardiff Central railway station are located in the city centre.
+If you are traveling to Cardiff by bus or train, Cardiff Central Bus Station and Cardiff Central Railway Station are located in the city centre.
 (TIP: Another option is to fly to London Heathrow Airport (LHR) and connect with Cardiff by bus or train.)

-Public transport in Cardiff is very good.
+The Public transport in Cardiff makes for very good, cheap and reliable travel.
 Most of the city centre and surrounding area is serviced by an extensive bus service.
 There is also a bus service if you would like to connect between the city centre and Cardiff Bay.
-Public transport options are inexpensive, however, most of Cardiff city centre is pedestrianised allowing many students to walk or cycle.
+Cardiff transport options are inexpensive, however, most of Cardiff city centre is pedestrianized allowing many students to walk or cycle.

-Cardiff has plenty to keep you busy.
-Spend a few hours in the Cardiff Castle or the National Museum Wales, visit the Techniquest science centre or enjoy a concert or a show at the Wales Millenium Centre.
+When looking for Cardiff attractions, the city has plenty to keep you busy.
+Spend a few hours in the Cardiff Castle or the National Museum Wales, visit the Techniquest science centre or enjoy a concert or a show at the Wales Millennium Centre.
 If you are a sports fan there is 'Premier League football' at the Cardiff City Stadium, and 'Rabo 12 rugby' at Headingley.
 For the more energetic, enjoy a run or a cycle in one of the city's many parks, or along the Cardiff Bay.
-During the 6 Nations or 'Autumn Internationals', we highly recommend watching a rugby match at the impressive Millenium Stadium!
+During the 6 Nations or 'Autumn Internationals', we highly recommend watching a rugby match at the impressive Millennium Stadium!

 Cardiff is home to four universities and colleges.
 These include Cardiff University and Cardiff Metropolitan University.
 For more info. on studying at any of these, please visit the university section of the website.